Breword/tmux/Modifier-Keys.md

 ### Modifiers and function keys

-Support for modifiers and function keys, such as `C-F1` or `C-S-Left` is not as common and these are often the keys that cause most trouble.
+Support for modifiers and function keys, such as `C-F1` or `C-S-Left`, is not always present and these are often the keys that cause most trouble.

-*xterm(1)* offers a descriptive sequence for these keys which many other terminals also use, this includes a number in the key sequence for the modifer, so `C-Left` is `^[[1;5D` where 5 means `Ctrl` and:
+*xterm(1)* offers a descriptive sequence for these keys which many other terminals also use, this includes a number in the key sequence for the modifier, so `C-Left` is `^[[1;5D` where 5 means `Ctrl` and:

 - 2 is `Shift`;
 - 3 is `Meta`;